-The best potting mix consists of all the right ingredients your potted plant needs to grow.
-However, since different plants require different pH ranges, water retention capacity, and porosity, choosing the best potting mix for your plant might become more of a chore than a hobby.
-Well, not to worry, here we have carefully selected the best potting mixes available in 2021.
+A quality potting mix consists of all the right ingredients your potted plant needs to grow.
+However, since different plants require different pH ranges, water retention capacity, and porosity, choosing the right potting mix for your plant might become more of a chore than a hobby.
+Well, not to worry, here we have carefully selected high-quality potting mixes available in 2022.
 To give you a more comprehensive selection range, we have chosen potting mixes from organic and inorganic ingredients.
-So, it doesn’t matter whether your plant is a succulent or a fern; in this section of this article, you will find the best potting mix in 2021 for your container plant.
+So, it doesn’t matter whether your plant is a succulent or a fern; in this section of this article, you will find the highly rated potting mix in 2022 for your container plant.

-What is the Difference Between a Potting Soil and a Potting Mix?
+What Is the Difference Between Potting Soil and a Potting Mix?

 Although these two potting mediums have the similarity of helping the plant grow and are used interchangeably in other articles, they are not the same.
 So here we would be looking at the differences and advantages of one over the other.

-A Potting mix will also include inorganic and organic matter like peat moss, sphagnum moss, compostable organic matter like pine bark and coir, perlite, and vermiculite.
-All of these ingredients help improve aeration, water-holding, and water retention capacity.
+A potting mix will also include inorganic and organic matter like sphagnum peat moss, earthworm castings, sphagnum moss, compostable organic matter like pine bark and coir, perlite, and vermiculite.
+All of these ingredients help improve aeration, water-holding, and water retention capacity of your container plants.

 Their texture and fluffiness make it easy for roots to penetrate them.